zydou/arti/doc/dev/notes/rpc-meta-draft.md

  3. Specify that the cancellation should be sent to the original object.
     IMO this is improper:
     cancellation is a framing operation.

+## Authentication

+...

+> Also authorization, "get instance"

 ## Requests that apply to most Objects